List of DC Comics characters: T: Tapeworm

-Tapeworm is a character appearing in American comic books published by DC Comics.

-Tapeworm is a worm-themed villain who was imprisoned by the OMAC beneath Blüdhaven.
+Tapeworm is a worm-like villain who was imprisoned by the OMAC beneath Blüdhaven.

 Elliot Taylor

-Elliot Taylor is a character appearing in American comic books published by DC Comics.

 Elliot Taylor is a private in the US Army during World War II who was nearly killed by a land mine.
 Professor Mazursky and his team of surgeons at Project M were able to repair Taylor's body in a form that resembles Frankenstein's monster.
 However, they are unable to restore Taylor's vocal cords, leaving him mute.
 Taylor goes on to join the Creature Commandos under the codename Patchwork.